 The FH-X700BT is a showstopper double DIN headunit.It made our list for its combination of price and quality.We’ve reviewed tons of Pioneer audio products on this site, and this car stereo is very much like the rest of the double DIN headunits in the Pioneer line, with one exception;its screen size is a little bit smaller than the other double DIN headunits we previously reviewed.That’s not a bad thing at all, and might even be good if your car has a narrower stereo opening.

-It’s no surprise this is the best selling aftermarket car stereo on Amazon,probably because it’s in more of a middle-high price range.At around $120, it’s not outrageous – and if you’re a serious audiophile, it could be a great investment.We do think you get a lot of bang for your buck with this receiver.
+It’s no surprise this is the best selling aftermarket car stereo,probably because it’s in more of a middle-high price range.At around $120, it’s not outrageous – and if you’re a serious audiophile, it could be a great investment.We do think you get a lot of bang for your buck with this receiver.

 Things to consider when you’re looking for a car stereo